yashvichauhan/rental-management-client/README.md

 Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
 License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is free for use

 Contact
 Yashar Ghasempour - @ - yghasemp@my.centennialcollege.ca